sanjeevkumar761/one_touch_sap_deployment_on_azure/hana-db-single-node-infra-and-sw/deploytoazure.md

-Deploy HANA DB Single Node to Azure (creates infrastructure on Microsoft Azure and installs SAP HANA DB software).
+**Deploy HANA DB Single Node to Azure**
+This creates infrastructure on Microsoft Azure and installs SAP HANA DB software.
 It takes about 45-60 minutes for full deployment process to complete.
 Please follow the steps mentioned below:

 **Step 1.
 Getting ready:**